alonkman/FastingApp-Front/README.md

 6. Scan the QR code using the Expo Go app.
 7. Follow the instructions to run the app on your device or emulator.

+To see the Backend to this Project you can click here ->  https://github.com/alonkman/Fasting-Back

 ## Screenshots
 <table>
   <tr>